-Join Richard Harrington for an in-depth discussion in this video Adding video clips to an existing slideshow, part of Working with Video in Lightroom.
+Join Richard Harrington for an in-depth discussion in this video Adding video clips to an existing slideshow, part of Lightroom: Working with Video.

 All right, I want to take a quick look at creating slide shows.
 Remember, slide shows can contain stills, video or stills and video, and I just want to give you a quick overview.
 There is a dedicated full length training title here on lynda.com all about working with the slide show module but I'll give you some of the essentials.
 Let's create a slide show.
 Remember with anything selected in a folder or a collection, you could, of course, go right to the slide show module and then just click play.